The Power of the Wedding Makeup

 Red lips are iconic on their own and as part of an ensemble have the uncanny ability to single-handedly elevate a look.
 The SS16 collections from designers as varied as Oscar de la Renta, Proenza Schuler, Victoria Beckham, Topshop Unique and Marchesa, to name just a few, go to underline our enduring attraction to the red lip.

-Graphic eye make-up made itself well and truly known on both the Spring/Summer and Autumn/Winter 2106 catwalks.
-For spring, Italian fashion house, Missoni, opted for boldly coloured eyes sans black liner.
+Graphic eye makeup made itself well and truly known on both the Spring/Summer and Autumn/Winter 2106 catwalks.
+For spring, Italian fashion house, Missoni, opted for boldly colored eyes sans black liner.
 Cobalt blue, sunshine yellow and turquoise were smudged on to models’ lids and extended into their brows.

 The ‘in your face’ eyes at Kenzo’s AW16 show covered two trends in one.
 Graphic, check!
 Glitter, double check!!
 The extended cat eyes on display were certainly a thing to behold.

-At Karl Lagerfeld’s Fendi, we were treated to several variations of the cat eye, all black lined and accented in a spectrum of bright colours.
-The stand out look came in the form of an Egyptian-esque eye that would have rivalled Cleopatra’s.
+At Karl Lagerfeld’s Fendi, we were treated to several variations of the cat eye, all black lined and accented in a spectrum of bright colors.
+The standout look came in the form of an Egyptian-esque eye that would have rivaled Cleopatra’s.

-Jeremy Scott chose 60’s inspired whiplash lashes and wing liner, accenting the eye colour of the moment, blue, to match his Barbarella meets cowgirl themed collection.
+Jeremy Scott chose 60’s inspired whiplash lashes and wing liner, accenting the eye color of the moment, blue, to match his Barbarella meets cowgirl themed collection.